Smith-Pad/osui/README.md

 # Smith-Pad-OS-Shell
-Smith-Pad-OS-Shell based on various of dependencies
+Smith-Pad-OS-Shell based on various of dependencies.

+## NOTE:

+> Recent decisions has stated.

+> This repository may or may not be deleted, since the other version
+> of Smith-Pad-OS-Shell is in the Smith-Pad/Smith-Pad.
+And it is
+> probably better than having separate repositories.

+> Let's see how it goes....